Sword of Damocles: Use in culture, art, and literature

-In Made in Canada, a Canadian television series that ran from 1998 to 2003, Sword of Damacles was the name of an in-series television show produced by Pyramid, the production company the show centres around.

 The Damocles is the name of the ship that is used in a multi-episode plot-line that spanned multiple seasons of the television show NCIS.

-The Japanese anime series, K (also referred to as K-Project) utilizes the theme of the sword of Damocles as an integral part of the plot for its main characters.

-The CW show The 100 presents its two-part finale of season 5, titled "Damocles."
-In this finale, General Diyoza confronts Octavia with the words, "Do you know what your mistake was?
-Your mistake was enjoying it...
-Power... it’s the kiss of death."

-In the video game Ryse: Son of Rome Damocles is a Roman general who is betrayed by his commander and eventually killed in battle and resurrected by the goddess of revenge Nemesis to kill his cowardly commanders.
-Marius Titus received the dagger of Damocles and later he become Damocles.

-The Finnish band HIM released a song called Shatter Me With Hope on their 2010 album Screamworks: Love in Theory and Practice that features a reference to the sword of Damocles in the lyrics.

-The American band Trivium released a song called "Like a Sword Over Damocles" on their 2021 album In the Court of the Dragon.

-The British band Sleep Token released a song called "Damocles" on their 2025 album Even in Arcadia.

-The Japanese band Mili (band) released a song called "To Your Oblivion" as a 2025 single.
-The single takes heavy inspiration from the sword of Damocles.

-In the anime Code Geass: Lelouch of the Rebellion's second season, Damocles is the name of a flying fortress capable of firing nuclear warheads.

-The sword of Damocles is an oft-used symbol in modern hip hop, an allusion used to impart the threat "kingly" rappers face of being deposed as the best of the best.
+The sword of Damocles is an oft-used symbol in modern hip-hop, an allusion used to impart the threat "kingly" rappers face of being deposed as the best of the best.
 It is referenced in the lyrics of the song "Zealots" by The Fugees in 1996.
 It also appears in the music of Kanye West, both in the music video for his single "Power" in 2010, where a sword is positioned above West's head as he stands amidst rows of Ionic columns, and in later cover art for the song, which features the impaled head of a black man wearing a crown.